-The persons eligible to receive Awards under the Amended and Restated 2012 SOP are our officers, directors, employees, and consultants who provide services to us or any subsidiary.
+The persons eligible to receive Awards under the 2019 Stock Incentive Plan are our officers, directors, employees, and consultants who provide services to us or any subsidiary.
 The foregoing notwithstanding, only employees of us, or any parent or subsidiary of us (as those terms are defined in Sections 424(e) and (f) of the Code, respectively), are eligible for purposes of receiving any incentive stock options that are intended to comply with the requirements of Section 422 of the Code ("ISOs").
-An employee on leave of absence may be considered as still in the employ of us or a subsidiary for purposes of eligibility for participation in the Amended and Restated 2012 SOP.
+An employee on leave of absence may be considered as still in the employ of us or a subsidiary for purposes of eligibility for participation in the 2019 Stock Incentive Plan.
+As of April 29, 2019, all eight non-employee directors and approximately 241 employees are eligible to participate in the plan.